Friday afternoon was winding down, and I was at my desk, feeling lightheaded. Or at least, I thought I was…

 Articles by Richard E. Poulin III

-When our daughter, Rylae-Ann, was born with aromatic l-amino acid decarboxylase (AADC) deficiency, we were handed a…
+When our daughter, Rylae-Ann, was diagnosed with aromatic l-amino acid decarboxylase (AADC) deficiency, my wife, Judy, and…